-Shahla Ala’i-Rosales, Associate Professor; Ph.D., Kansas, 1998.
+Shahla Ala’i-Rosales, Associate Professor; Ph.D., University of Kansas.
 Applied behavior analysis and autism; early childhood education; parent and teacher training; errorless teaching techniques.

 Traci M. Cihon, Assistant Professor; Ph.D., Ohio State University.
 Verbal behavior; applied behavior analysis and autism; effective instruction in higher education; translational research.

 Jonathan Pinkston, Assistant Professor; Ph.D., University of Florida.
 Basic behavioral pharmacology; basic processes in drug/ behavior interactions.